FAQ

 What Is Re-Amping?

 Re-amping is the process of playing back the originally recorded direct guitar or bass tracks, also called DI tracks and sending them to a guitar amplifier, set at high volume.
-The guitar amplifier is connected to a real cab and the sound is recorded with a microphone.
-Nowadays DI tracks are often re-amped using an all in one solution like the Fractal Axe-FX or Kemper, both of which are available at the studio.
+The guitar amplifier connects to a real cab and a microphone records the sound..
+Nowadays plugin’s in the DAW can also “re-amp” DI tracks by using special cab simulation software.
+This is also an option.

 What Is A Click-Track?